--> Power Factor Correction techniques

 power factor correction by capacitor bank

-Both the connections improve the system power factor.
-But generally, a delta connected capacitor bank is preferred for power factor improvement.
-Because in delta connected system the capacitor value required per phase becomes one-third times (small in delta) of star-connected system.
+Both connections improve the system power factor.
+But generally, a delta-connected capacitor bank is preferred for power factor improvement.
+Because in delta delta-connected system the capacitor value required per phase becomes one-third times (small in delta) of a star-connected system.

 Advantages and Disadvantages of capacitor bank are mentioned below: